 Fulgur Anjanath is one strong T. Rex, so it’s no surprise his armor set happens to be one of the sturdiest in Iceborne.
 A full set will increase your stamina cap, which is particularly helpful in the frigid Hoarfrost Reach.
 Elemental thunder damage is increased.
 If you use thunder-based weapons, this set will help you against Nargacuga, Tigrex, Viper Tobi-Kadachi, and other monsters who are weak to thunder.
 The best skill it offers is Weakness Exploit.
 When striking weak points, you’ll have a 30 percent affinity boost that turns to 50 percent when striking wounded areas.
 This armor also has the benefit of increasing item duration by 50 percent — an extremely helpful skill when using consumables such as Armor Skins, Adamant Seeds, and Might Seeds.

-As an added bonus, you’ll get a Defense Boost, Stun Resistance, resistance to knockbacks, and improved evasion when afflicted with status effects.
+As a bonus, you’ll get a Defense Boost, Stun Resistance, resistance to knockbacks, and improved evasion when afflicted with status effects.

 - Total Defense: 700